bluesky/bluesky/doc/source/plans.rst

         for _ in range(num):
             yield from bp.count(dets)

-But this still creates three runs --- there datasets --- for what we'd rather think of as three events (rows) in one run.
+But this still creates three runs --- three datasets --- for what we'd rather think of as three events (rows) in one run.
 To fix that, we'll have to dive deeper, re-implementing ``count`` from scratch.